CS3219-AY2526Sem1/cs3219-ay2526s1-project-g27/ai/usage-log-sean.md

 # Author Notes:
 For any changes using AI, I do make slight adjustments since often the code might produce some error with just wholesale since it doesn't adjust to all of the code context ( My strategy is just copy and pasting code into the llm and see the type of intuition and structure it generates) .
 For certain folders like `AuthMiddleware.ts` i might copy wholesale the boiler plate code.
 Otherwise, there are edits to make it , either in the opinion that the way the code was written by AI was not of a production level or good structure or making some custom adjustment so it fits other folders.

+For the Resend part, i adapted it from the idea of a youtube video featuring resend and betterauth tutorial.